 John was awarded an Honorary Associate of the University of Sydney – School of Medicine in 2009 for work in the promotion of Clinical Trials in Australia and a Recognition Award from the Federal Department of Health in 2011 for – “Long standing commitment to advancing the quality of radiation oncology services in this country”.

 He currently holds three Board positions – Cancer Institute NSW; Health Consumers NSW, NSW Illawarra and Shoalhaven Health District as well as a member of Federal and State Government Health and Research Committees.

 John has contributed to over 44 research papers as an Investigator and Associate Investigator.

-For further information about DAA accreditation and recognition services please contact the Accreditation, Recognition and Journal Services unit via firstname.lastname@example.org.
+For further information about DA accreditation and recognition services please contact the Accreditation, Recognition and Journal Services unit via @dietitiansaustralia.org.au.